FCBGP/rpki-rpa-profile/draft-guo-sidrops-fc-profile.md

 To validate an FC, the relying party MUST perform all the validation checks specified in {{RFC6488}} as well as the following additional FC-specific validation steps.

-- The contents of the CMS eContent field MUST conform to all the constraints described in {{The_FC_eContent}}.
+- The contents of the CMS eContent field MUST conform to all the constraints described in {{The-FC-eContent}}.
 - The Autonomous System Identifier Delegation Extension described in {{RFC3779}} is also used in Forwarding Commitment and MUST be present in the EE certificate contained in the CMS certificates field.
 - The AS identifier present in the ForwardingCommitmentAttestation eContent 'asID' field MUST be contained in the AS Identifiers present in the certificate extension.
 - The Autonomous System Identifier Delegation extension MUST NOT contain "inherit" elements.